mscook/SeqFindR/README.rst

 Fine grain configuration
 ------------------------

-SeqFindR can read a configuration file.
+SeqFindr can read a configuration file.
 At the moment you can only redefine the category colors (suppose you want to use a set of fixed colors instead of the default randomly generated).
 The configuration file is expected to expand in the future.

 To define category colors::

-    touch ~/.SeqFindR.cfg
+    touch ~/.SeqFindr.cfg
-    vi ~/.SeqFindR.cfg
+    vi ~/.SeqFindr.cfg
     # Add something like
     category_colors = [(100,60,201), (255,0,99)]